 Like many students, Liri has had several part-time jobs.
-She is 23, has a nice face and works as a waitress and bartender in Tel Aviv, Israel, where she attends the University.
-But he also sells cars, works in retail and conducts job interviews and onboarding sessions for new employees as HR manager.
+She is 23, has a nice face and she works as a waitress and bartender in Tel Aviv, Israel, where she attends the University.
+But she also sells cars, works in retail and conducts job interviews and onboarding sessions for new employees as HR manager.
 In Germany.

 How does it do it all?

 Liri can juggle so many jobs, in multiple countries, because she has lent her face to Hour One, an AI startup that uses real people as a basis to create deepfake characters who then appear in marketing and educational videos for companies. organizations around the world.
 Do you remember her?
 I have spoken here of his first steps, and now he's stronger than ever.

 Hour One is part of a wave of companies that are overhauling the way digital content is produced.
 Their advance could have major implications for the "flesh and blood" workforce.

 Liri does her job as a waitress and bar herself, but she has no idea what her digital clones are up to.
 "It's definitely a little weird to think that my face might appear in videos or advertisements for different companies," she says.

 Hour One isn't the only company leveraging deepfake technology to produce mash-ups of real-world footage and AI-generated video.
 Some have used professional actors to give life to characters like Salvador Dalì, eg.

 Hour One, however, does not require special skills.
 You just have to be willing to hand over the image rights to your face.

 Hour One is building a pool of what it calls "characters".
 She says she has about 100 "characters" in his portfolio so far, and more are added every week.
 “We have a line of people who are dying to give us their faces to become characters,” he says Natalie Monbiot, Chief Strategist of the company.